geoarrow/geoarrow-rs/README.md

+# **NAME CHANGE**:

+This crate was originally published under the name `geoarrow2` because someone else had [reserved the crate name `geoarrow`](https://crates.io/crates/geoarrow/0.0.0).
+That person did not plan to work on `geoarrow` and transferred ownership of that name to me, so future releases will be under the `geoarrow` crate name.

 # `geoarrow-rs`

 A Rust implementation of the [GeoArrow](https://github.com/geoarrow/geoarrow) specification and bindings to [GeoRust algorithms](https://github.com/georust/geo) for efficient spatial operations on GeoArrow memory.